TyeRoyal/TyeRoyal/README.md

 I'm a St. Lawrence University student in Canton, NY.

-I'm studying Mathematics and Statistics and also majoring in both.
+I'm majoring in Mathematics and Computer Science with a minor in Statistcs.

 <!--
 **tdroya21/tdroya21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.